 John Medina > Developmental molecular biologist; Professor of Bioengineering at the University of Washington School of Medicine; Director of the Brain Center for Applied Research at Seattle Pacific University; author of several books including Brain Rules and Clock of Ages

-Joichi Ito* > Activist, entrepreneur, venture capitalist, and Director of the MIT Media Lab; co-author of Dialog and Freesouls
+Joichi Ito* > Activist, entrepreneur, venture capitalist, and Director of the MIT Media Lab; co-author of Dialog, Freesouls and Whiplash

 Joshua Cooper Ramo > Co-chief executive officer and vice chairman of Kissinger Associates, one of the world’s leading geostrategic advisory firms; former senior editor and foreign editor of Time magazine; member of the board of directors at FedEx and Starbucks; author of several non-fiction books including The Age of the Unthinkable and The Seventh Sense